benthemobileguy/quizlr_tiktok_clone/README.md

 2. Displaying two types of content: Flashcards and Multiple Choice Questions (MCQs)

-3.Showing the content’s user name,  user icon, and content description
+3. Showing the content’s user name,  user icon, and content description

 4. Browsing through content in an infinite scroll fashion (like TikTok)